 “Failing” as a badge of honor doesn’t make sense to me.
 There’s no need to polish this turd?
 Failing feels sucky.
 But failure can also bring so much to learn about ourselves, our work and our presentation.
 Success is about so much more than just talent or the merit of our ideas.
 Timing is everything.
 Connecting with the right person matters.
 So you take failure in stride, strip as much good from the experience as you can, and do your best not to let the gut emotional reaction drag you down. –Adam J. Kurtz

-Adam J. Kurtz (better known as ADAMJK) is an artist and author of 1 Page at a Time & Pick Me Up.
+Adam J. Kurtz is a Brooklyn-based artist and author of several books including the international-bestselling 1 Page at a Time journal.
 His dark (but optimistic) humor comes to life in an offbeat line of gifts and small trinkets.
-Follow him at @ADAMJK or in real life (he lives in Brooklyn because of course he does).
+Follow @ADAMJK for more.